European Commissioner for Industry, SMEs and the Single Market: Thierry Breton (2019–2024)

+from the position with immediate effect on 16 September 2024 after accusing von der Leyen of blocking his renomination to his portfolio.

+Because of his instrumental role in developing the European Union Digital Services Act, he got sanctioned and declared persona non grata in the United States on 23 December 2025.

 Elżbieta Bieńkowska (2014–2019)

 Elżbieta Bieńkowska is a former Polish regional development minister and a deputy prime minister.
 A self-described technocrat, she was appointed by the European Commission president Jean-Claude Juncker.

 Michel Barnier (2010–2014)

 Barnier's appointment was controversial for some.
 His nomination came after the late 2000s recession led to criticism of bankers by many.
 Especially in France, there was a desire to more regulate the financial services sector, which in Europe is largely based around the City of London.
 French President Nicolas Sarkozy's declaration that Barnier's (then French foreign minister) appointment as Internal Market Commissioner was a "victory" produced considerable worry in the UK that France would use Barnier to push French-inspired restrictive regulation upon the UK's financial centre.
 Although he said that "we need to turn the page on an era of irresponsibility; we need to put transparency, responsibility and ethics at the heart of the financial system", he has tried to soothe worries in the UK and has reiterated his independence from national influence.